znxkznxk1030/extension-for-java-lambda/README.md

-# toolkit-for-aws-lambda-java README
+# toolkit-for-awsLambdaExplorer-java README

-This is the README for your extension "toolkit-for-aws-lambda-java".
+This is the README for your extension "toolkit-for-awsLambdaExplorer-java".
 After writing up a brief description, we recommend including the following sections.

 ## Features